marcelomijas/econometrics-cheatsheet/README.md

 ## Contributions

-* Reddit user \_bheg_.
-Pointed out about strong and weak exogeneity and their consequences on bias and consistency properties of OLS.
+* Reddit user \_bheg_ - Pointed out about strong and weak exogeneity and their consequences on bias and consistency properties of OLS.